 Most products were competent at blocking more targeted, exploit-based attacks.
 Seven out of nine stopped every targeted attack.
-VIPRE's product missed the most.
+FireEye's product missed the most.

-False positives were not an issue for the products
+• False positives were not an issue for the products

 All of the endpoint solutions were good at correctly classifying legitimate applications and websites.
-They allowed all of the legitimate websites and applications with the exception of products from Microsoft and Sophos, which each blocked one.
+They allowed all of the legitimate websites and applications with the exception of products from Symantec and Microsoft, which each displayed minor numbers of mistakes in this part of the test.

-Which products were the most effective?
+• Which products were the most effective?

-Products from Kaspersky Lab, Microsoft and Symantec achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-All of the other products also performed well enough to achieve AAA awards.
+Kaspersky's product was the only one to achieve a 100% total accuracy rating.
+Those from ESET, Sophos, Bitdefender and Symantec achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+McAfee, Crowdstrike and Microsoft products performed well enough to achieve AAA awards.